 Leaders provide mentoring and facilitate small group gatherings with their group on a regular basis and support BOLT's Fall Program, which is a calendar of events that promote community and skill development.

 Please also know that there are two weekend training dates and training review dates in August that you must be able to fully attend without exception; these include Leader Retreat (Fri-Sat) and Inclusive Facilitation (Sat), and the August Leader Training Review.
 These are non-negotiable.
 Candidates must be able to arrange their schedules accordingly.

-Additionally, we have a 5-day Training Trip in April that can only be missed by special permission from our Director.
-In the case of illness or injuries, we will hold the make-up training trip during the week after commencement.
+In the case of illnesses or injuries, we hold the make-up training trip during the week after commencement.
 Travel and job start-dates may need to be adjusted.

 Our email is firstname.lastname@example.org.

-- April 1 (Tue) 7-10pm: Pre-Training Trip Prep Meeting - Hillel for gear first, then BERT 015 for trip prep for training curriculum and teaching outlines meeting.
+- April 12 7-10pm: Pre-Training Trip Prep Meeting - Hillel for individual gear first, then BERT 015 for trip prep for training curriculum and teaching outlines meeting.

 We also need at least one leader (ideally more) that is familiar with the assigned route that the leader team will be facilitating a group experience on for the Fall Trip.